onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 If there’s nothing you want to give to - I’m truly sorry for you - it must be miserable to be so small, alone, isolated, vulnerable, ephemeral, transient, mortal, and self-obsessed - that’s sad
 Give till it hurts
-The only measure of life is how much you’ve given (and created) - and the best way to maximize your impact is by contributing to the public commons because the greatest synergy and emergence happens there
+The only measure of life is how much you’ve given (and created)
+    because life is fundamentally collective & cooperative and the best way to maximize your impact is by contributing to the public commons because the greatest synergy and emergence happens there
 How others feel around you and how much you’ve helped them